Butterfly World Tour: Reception

-Broadcasts and recordings
+Around the World

 During the tour, several bits and performances were filmed and later edited into a VHS and DVD entitled Around the World.
 The VHS featured performances from Tokyo Dome, Aloha Stadium as well as few other skits and scenes that were later compiled into the video.
 The film first begins with performances in Hawaii, where the song's recitals are cut into halves, excluding the second verses and bridge to shorten the bulk length of the video.
 Afterwards, Carey's performance of "My All" is shown in inter-cut scenes from Japan and Taipei.
 After the conclusion of the song, scenes of Carey conversing with Brenda K. Starr are shown, which eventually lead to a tribute to her at a small and intimate New York club, where Carey performs "I Still Believe".
 Soon after, Carey's performance in Japan with Lorenz for "I'll Be There" is shown, leading to scenes of Carey swimming with dolphins in Australia. the next title on the video is Carey's live rendition of "Hopelessly Devoted To You", where she is joined by Olivia Newton-John on stage in Melbourne.
 A scene of a fans gathering outside of a New York City studio is shown, following a performance of "Honey," and "Hero" at Aloha Stadium.
 The VHS was a commercial success, being certified platinum by the Recording Industry Association of America (RIAA), denoting shipments of over 100,000 units.
 The video was also certified gold in Brazil by the Associação Brasileira dos Produtores de Discos (ABPD).
+It became available for digital download on the iTunes Store on December 7, 2021.